-Part of our Dearne Valley reserves, Bolton Ings sits just across the river from Old Moor.
-While you can’t access the reserve, you can enjoy beautiful views of the main pool and reedbeds that are home to lapwings and redshanks from the nearby paths and trails.
+Part of our Dearne Valley reserves, Bolton Ings sits just across the river from our parent reserve - Old Moor.
+While you can’t access Bolton Ings, you can enjoy beautiful views of the main pool and reedbeds that are home to lapwings and redshanks from the nearby paths and trails.

 With time, it is hoped that bitterns will find this area attractive for breeding.
 Bolton Ings will be an important place to keep your eye on over the next couple of years.